adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 different domain though.

-## Models are _a fifth foot on a dog_.
+## models are _a fifth foot on a dog_, and

 I have long since heard that
-[ORM is an anti-pattern](http://www.google.com/search?q=orm+antipattern) and I agree to that.
-But I always thought the problem is with implementations - no one created that _right one_ yet.

-But I was horrified at first when I came to a conclusion that Models in MVC are totally worthless piece of code. &lt;irony&gt;_They are needed only for bugs to hide somewhere._&lt;/irony&gt; This comes from experience that mostly I opened Model code to _fix_ something.
+[ORM is an anti-pattern](http://www.google.com/search?q=orm+antipattern) and I agree with that.
+But I had always thought the problem is with implementations - no one created that _right one_ yet.
+Now i have come to the horrifying conclusion, that Models in MVC are totally worthless piece of code. &lt;irony&gt;_They are needed only for bugs to hide somewhere._&lt;/irony&gt; This comes from realizing, that mostly I opened Model code to _fix_ something.

-Consider this mindflow: Requirements of (especially web) software are constantly changing and these changes mirror directly on to the data structure.
-So when an unavoidable change to the data and logic arrives - you update them and in the end open up Model class, add/remove methods/parameters, change various queries to use those methods/parameters.
-It feels so unnatural that when you change your data and your queries, you have to change something _more_.
+Consider this mindflow: Requirements of (especially web) software are constantly changing and these changes mirror directly onto the data structure.
+When an unavoidable change to the data and logic arrives, you update them and in the end open up Model class, add/remove methods/parameters, change various queries to use those methods/parameters.
+It feels so unnatural, that when you change your data and your queries, you have to change something _more_.
 This is a constraint on data.
 There is a better way.